 Application Fee.
 The non-refundable $50 application fee may be paid by check or credit card.
 You will be prompted to pay the fee at the end of the online application process.
 The application fee is waived for Returned Peace Corps Volunteers, AmeriCorps Volunteers, Truman Scholars, Pickering Fellows, Coro Fellows, Rangel Fellows, McNair Fellows, Teach for America alumni, City Year alumni, Payne Fellows, Catholic Volunteer Network alumni, and veterans/active duty members of the US Armed Forces.

-Early Application Discount: Prospective students who submit a complete online application for fall-term admission by December 31 of the previous year pay a reduced application fee of $25.
+Early Application Fee Waiver: Prospective students who submit a complete online application for fall-term admission by December 31 of the previous year pay no application fee.

 Résumé.
 All applicants should upload a current résumé/curriculum vitae, showing relevant awards, academic achievements, full- and part-time job experience, internships, and volunteer work.